m-a-martin/m-a-martin.github.io/_pages/about.md

 # News
 ## 2024
+- Our preprint on HIV multiple infections in the Rakai Community Cohort Study is now available.
+We develop a Bayesian model to identify MIs in whole genome deep-sequence data.
+We use the model to show that ~6% of viremic PLHIV harbor MIs at time of sampling and that the risk of MI is ~two-fold higher in high prevalence fishing communities.
+[PDF](https://www.medrxiv.org/content/10.1101/2024.10.21.24314869v1.full.pdf).
 - We have considerably revised our work on the dynamics of HIV drug resistance in Rakai, Uganda in response to reviewer comments.
 Hopefully the revised version is more digestible for readers.
 [PDF](https://m-a-martin.github.io/files/rccs_resistance.pdf).
 - Our work on the within- and between-host dynamics of influenza A virus defective viral genomes is now out in [Virus Evolution](https://doi.org/10.1093/ve/veae042) [\[PDF\]](https://m-a-martin.github.io/files/influenza_dvgs.pdf).
 This work was (mostly) completed during my doctoral research in [Dr. Katia Koelle](https://scholarblogs.emory.edu/koellelab/)'s group.
 - I finally found the motivation to make a professional website.
 Thank you [Clif McKee](https://clifmckee.github.io) for the nudge.